Real Toric Varieties: Interactions between their Geometry and their Topology: Structure of Affine Toric Varieties

 \subsection{The Affine Fibration}

 In this section, we investigate the structure of a real affine toric variety $T\curvearrowright X$.
-Let us denote by $(\tau;\sigma)$ the real structure of $X$, $N$ the cocharacter lattice of $T$, and $c$ the cone whose faces form the fan of $X$.
+Let us denote by $(\tau;\sigma)$ the real structure of $X$, by $N$ the cocharacter lattice of $T$, and by $c$ the cone whose faces form the fan of $X$.
+We recall that $N_c$ denotes the subgroup of $N$ spanned by the integral elements of $c$, and $N(c)$ denotes the quotient $N/N_c$.
 The exact sequence of $\Z[\tau]$-modules:

 yields an exact sequence of real tori: